atsvetkov/tsvetkov.io/content/about/index.md

 +++

+Hi!
 I am a software engineer from Russia, currently living and working in the Netherlands.

 My other passions besides coding are acoustic guitar, electronic music and surfing.